Faculty and Guests Will Include:

 Brenda Shaughnessy is the author of five poetry collections, most recently The Octopus Museum (2019).
 2012’s Our Andromeda was a New York Times’ 100 Notable Book, a finalist for the Griffin International Prize and the Kingsley Tufts Prize.
 She received a 2018 Literature Award from the American Academy of Arts and Letters and a 2013 Guggenheim Foundation Fellowship.
 Her poems have appeared in Best American Poetry, The Nation, New Yorker, Paris Review, Poetry, and elsewhere.
 She is Associate Professor of English and Creative Writing at Rutgers University-Newark and lives in Verona, New Jersey.

-Craig Morgan Teicher is the author of four books of poems, including The Trembling Answers, which won the 2017 Lenore Marshall Poetry Prize from the Academy of American Poets, and Welcome to Sonnetville, New Jersey, forthcoming in Spring 2021.
+Craig Morgan Teicher is the author of four books of poems, Welcome to Sonnetville, New Jersey (BOA, 2021); The Trembling Answers (BOA, 2017), which won the 2015 Lenore Marshall Poetry Prize from the Academy of American Poets; To Keep Love Blurry (BOA, 2012); and Brenda Is in the Room and Other Poems, (CLP, 2007), winner of the Colorado Prize for Poetry.
 He is also the author of a collection of essays, We Begin in Gladness: How Poets Progress.
 He edited Once and For All: The Best of Delmore Schwartz, teaches at New York University and the Bennington Writing Seminars, and works as Digital Director of the Paris Review.

 The Hybrid Poem